Should You Stay on the JR Yamanote Line in Tokyo?

 Ueno

-Ueno Park is one of the Tokyo’s biggest green spaces.
+Ueno Park is one of Tokyo’s biggest green spaces.

-You can also enjoy a wonder around the Ameyoko Shopping Street – and then get back on the train at Okachimachi where the street ends (or vice versa)
+You can also enjoy a wander around the Ameyoko Shopping Street – and then get back on the train at Okachimachi where the street ends (or vice versa).

 Sugamo

-You won’t find this on every guide, but I love this traditional area of Tokyo.
+You won’t find this in every guide, but I love this traditional area of Tokyo.

 If you have a spare afternoon in your itinerary and want to see a different side of Tokyo, you might want to add Sugamo to your plans.